Supat/realtime-css/README.txt

 signal in realtime.
 The current source is estimated by applying inverse filter generated from VBMEG (or any filter with compatible format) to incoming EEG signal.

+This program also capable of displaying realtime somatosensory evoked potential (SEP) from EEG signal.

  System Requirements
 ===========================